AMERICAN REEF COALITION

 * Working as a coalition with other like minded organizations and government agencies, we help others achieve their goals in nature conservation.

 We are living in a time where every living system on our planet is in the state of decline and it’s all happening at a stupefying rate of acceleration.
 Scientists are calling it “The Sixth Great Extinction”.

 At this particular point in time, you have a choice...
 Kick-back and watch it unfold, or choose a cause and help save our planet.

 There are many ways you can donate to the cause.
 You can also help us by donating your time.
 Planning a trip to Maui?
-Check out our Membership and Volunteer opportunities.
+Check out our Crew Membership opportunities.

 Surf through our website, follow us on facebook, see if you can get behind our projects and help us save the planet, one endangered ecosystem at a time.